ibm-cloud-docs/hybrid-workloads/hybrid-order-tutorial.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="60m"}

-In this tutorial, you learn how to estimate pricing, order and prepare for installing {{site.data.keyword.IBM}} {{site.data.keyword.powerSys_notm}} Private Cloud by using the {{site.data.keyword.Bluemix_notm}} console.
+In this tutorial, you learn how to estimate pricing, order hardware, and prepare for installing {{site.data.keyword.IBM}} {{site.data.keyword.powerSys_notm}} Private Cloud.
 You set up an {{site.data.keyword.satellitelong}} location that manages your {{site.data.keyword.powerSys_notm}} environment while you wait for your hardware delivery.
 {: shortdesc}

 ## Before you begin